appsody/website/content/docs/stacks/modify.md

 ## Modifying the stack image

-If you have modified files within `/image` you will need to [build and test](/content/docs/stacks/build-and-test.md) to make sure the stack and its templates are working as intended.
+If you have modified files within `/image` you will need to [package](/content/docs/stacks/package.md) the stack to make sure its templates are working as intended.

 **Note:** You should test all other Appsody commands that the stack supports also.